Jonathan Friedland: Career

-In 2020, Friedland was elected to the executive committee of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID), taking up the role of Scientific Affairs Secretary.
-He has held various other roles within ESCMID including as a member of the programme committee of the European Congress of Clinical Microbiology and Infectious Diseases (ECCMID) which is the largest infection conference in the world.
+Friedland was President of the British Infection Association from 2007 to 2009.
+In 2020, he was elected to the executive committee of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID), initially taking up the role of Scientific Affairs Secretary.
+He has held various other roles within ESCMID, including serving on the programme committee of ESCMID Global, the largest infection conference in the world.
+In 2024, he was appointed ESCMID Secretary General and President-elect.